 The USCIS filing fee for a 1-526 form is $3,675.
 If this form gets approved, applying for an immigrant visa application is $345.

 Once the USCIS approves the I-485 Form, derivative family members (spouses and unmarried children under 21) will be granted two years of conditional permanent residence.
-Afterwards, they may be able to adjust status to permanent residents.
+Afterward, they may be able to adjust status to permanent residents.

 Call a Nevada immigration attorney...

 If you are a foreigner interested in investing in the United States, you may be able to secure an EB-5 visa and make Nevada your new home.
-Contact our Las Vegas immigration attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
+Contact our Las Vegas immigration attorneys at 702-DEFENSE (702-333-3673) for a consultation.